 Paul Morris surfs the highest waves of the net to find out how to shed that little bit of extra winter weight and discovers that his fate hangs in the balance.

-Spring has sprung, the grass is riz and I know where all the burdies iz: outside my window, every morning, from five o’clock onwards.
-I am as big a fan as the next man or woman of the trill of early morning birdsong but this particular character sings like a drain, or like a casserole as they are fond of saying in French.
+Spring has sprung, the grass is riz and I know where all the birdies is.
+They’re outside my window, every morning, from five o’clock onwards.
+I am as big a fan as the next person of the trill of early morning birdsong.
+But this particular character sings like a drain, or like a casserole as they are fond of saying in French.

-The sound is well shy of mellifluous – it’s like the creaking of an old bicycle that needs oiled.
-I keep thinking of the Whomping Willow, the large, magical, and violent tree in Harry Potter and the Prisoner of Azkaban, which eats the twittering bluebird that flies towards its branches.
+The sound is well shy of mellifluous – it’s like the creaking of an old bicycle that needs oiling.
+I keep thinking of the Whomping Willow, the large, magical, and violent tree in Harry Potter and the Prisoner of Azkaban,.
 I understand the Willow’s thinking: if it allows the bird to rest in the sanctuary of its limbs, it’s only going to start singing.

-This incessant racket led me inevitably to thoughts of shedding the (necessary) additional weight built up over the winter months to help battle the vicious Belgian winter.
+This incessant racket led me inevitably to thoughts of shedding the weight built up over the winter months.
 Time to rethink the diet, exercise more, but where to start?
 Online, of course, to drink from the Font of All Knowledge.
 However, it’s a bit like listening to your Granny; she changes her mind, well, as often as the seasons, at least the way the seasons used to change.

-The online experts said that running was ‘in’, then walking was the thing, then it was swimming that’ll do you most good, then yoga, yoghurt and yachting.
+The online experts said that running was ‘in’.
+Then walking was the thing.
+After that, it was swimming that’ll do you most good, then yoga, yogurt, and yachting.
 Or surfing, which landed me in the capable hands of the BBC.
 On their health pages, you will discover all manner of useful tips and, in particular, how to calculate your BMI.

 Our lives are becoming littered with abbreviations.
-GSM in pocket, you listen to your mp3 as you get into your BMW and use your GPS to guide you to your job in IBM, only to find out that, despite your PhD and your MBE, you don’t know what BMI stands for.
+GSM in your pocket, you listen to your MP3 as you get into your BMW and use your GPS to guide you to your job in IBM, only to find out that, despite your Ph.D. and your MBE, you don’t know what BMI stands for.
 It’s a Body Mass Index.
-Using two vital pieces of information – your current weight and your height – it will calculate your BMI which will in turn tell you if you are Overweight, Ideal or Underweight.
+Using two vital pieces of information – your current weight and your height – it will calculate your BMI which will, in turn, tell you if you are Overweight, Ideal or Underweight.
 It states: